Kansas State Subsidy Profile

 - Significant developmental disabilities and/or delays with demonstrated need for intensive adult supervision beyond chronological age, determined through an evaluation by a licensed psychologist, diagnostic center, special education services, or other qualified professional individual

-- Diagnosed as having a behavioral or emotional disability (psychiatric condition) that impairs the child’s intellectual, behavioral or social functioning.
-A physician, psychologist or clinical social worker must establish diagnosis and prognosis.
+- Diagnosed as having a behavioral or emotional disability (psychiatric condition) that impairs the child’s intellectual, behavioral or social functioning (a physician, psychologist or clinical social worker must establish diagnosis and prognosis)

 - Factors in the child’s genetic, health, and/or social background exist that are indicators that the child may develop physical, emotional or developmental problems at a later date (“guarded prognosis”).
 [Note: When a child’s eligibility for adoption assistance is based on this factor, a monthly assistance payment may not be made until the potential disability manifests itself and is documented by an appropriate health care professional.]

-Note 2: The presence of one or more of these factors does not, in and of itself, render a child a special needs child.
+The presence of one or more of these factors does not, in and of itself, render a child a special needs child.
 It is the linking of one or more of these factors with the conclusion that it is reasonable to believe such child cannot be placed without providing adoption support.

-order to be eligible for state-funded adoption assistance a child must be a special needs child as defined above and legally free for adoption.
-Eligible children in custody of SRS or a licensed nonprofit child placing agency may receive one or more of the following types of adoption assistance: medical assistance, Title XIX (Medicaid), monthly adoption assistance payment, special adoption assistance payment, and non-recurring adoption expenses.
+To be eligible for state-funded adoption assistance a child must be a special needs child as defined above and legally free for adoption.
+Eligible children in custody of the Secretary of DCF or a licensed nonprofit child placing agency may receive one or more of the following types of adoption assistance: medical assistance, Title XIX (Medicaid), monthly adoption assistance payment, special adoption assistance payment, and non-recurring adoption expenses.

-- The State has made reasonable efforts to place the child without assistance, unless the child is being adopted by a relative or resource parent with whom a significant relationship has already been established; and
+- The state has made reasonable efforts to place the child without assistance, unless the child is being adopted by a relative or resource parent with whom a significant relationship has already been established; and

 - It has been determined that, based on a specific factor or condition, it is reasonable to conclude that a child cannot be placed without adoption assistance.